 As for flowers, roses and hydrangeas are the epitome of southern gardens (and English gardens, for that matter).
 Plant roses where you will be sure to smell them while you are sitting or gardening.

 Personally, I am not a fan of grass lawns, but they can be a component of a sprawling southern garden.
-Choose a variety that needs little water, if possible.
+Choose a variety that needs little water and hire a professional arborist by treeserviceremoval.com to make your life easier.

 Remember, you probably can’t bring plants or seeds home from another country, but you can bring small statues, vases, and other souvenirs to dress up your travel-themed gardens.
 Enjoy!